mark-watson/Java-AI-Book/manuscript/neural_networks.md

 ## Adding Momentum to Speed Up Back-Prop Training  {#nn-bprop-momentum}

-We did not use a momentum term in the Java code in the [Section for a Java Class Library for Back Propagation](#nn-bp-lib).
+We did not use a momentum term in the Java code in the section for a [Java Class Library for Back Propagation](#nn-bp-lib).
 For difficult to train problems, adding a momentum term can drastically reduce the training time at a cost of doubling the weight storage requirements.
 To implement momentum, we remember how much each weight was changed in the previous learning cycle and make the weight change larger if the current change in “direction” is the same as the last learning cycle.
 For example, if the change to weight **W\_{i,j}** had a large positive value in the last learning cycle and the calculated weight change for **W\_{i,j}** is also a large positive value in the current learning cycle, then make the current weight change even larger.
 Adding a “momentum” term not only makes learning faster but also increases the chances of successfully learning more difficult problems.

-I modified two of the classes from the [Section for a Java Class Library for Back Propagation](#nn-bp-lib) to use
+I modified two of the classes from the section for a [Java Class Library for Back Propagation](#nn-bp-lib) to use
 momentum:

 -   Neural\_2H\_momentum.java - training and recall for two hidden layer